maxbannach/Jdrasil-for-GraphColoring/README.md

 # The File Format
 The tool works with both, the DIMACS graph coloring format (aka .col), as well as with the very similar format used by the PACE challenge (aka .gr), see [here](https://pacechallenge.wordpress.com/pace-2016/track-a-treewidth/) for a description.

-An simple example may look as follows:
+A simple example may look as follows:
 ```
 p edge 4 5
 e 1 2